flborrelli/covid-19-updates/README.md

 This is a **mobile friendly :iphone: single-page Web application** developed with React :computer:.

+The App shows COVID-19 global and country-by-country data, such as total cases, recovery and deaths by Coronavirus.

 #### API Documentation: https://github.com/mathdroid/covid-19-api

 #### Demo: https://covid-19-update.netlify.com